BIQSDRIVE/php-tech-test/README.md

-## Task: Craete a CLI script to convert an XML file to Json
+## Task: Create a CLI script to convert an XML file to Json

 #### Work description: